 “We believe ITU’s national network and its first-mover advantage will result in ITU actualizing the very best technology business ideas out there,” added Adam Winnick, co-managing partner of PCG Ventures.

+About ITU

-About ITUa net accelerating vertical integrator as a resource fors. vfp and ing it.
-As ITU representatives at the nation’s leading graduate schools, Campus Partners work with their student peers to develop their technology business plans into ITU portfolio companiesBy linking ITU’ssnationally, a n, skill, provides a valuable resource in ing, the Beverly Hills merchant bank that established Global Crossinguniquely to not only identify promising new portfolio companies, but to provide the financing and business infrastructure that will ensure the new company’s success.
+ITU is a net accelerating vertical integrator designed as a resource for graduate student entrepreneurs.
+ITU’s Peer-to-Peer venture financing program enables students to thrive in the new digital economy by eliminating the hierarchical structure that exists today and replacing it with the ITU Campus Partner Program.
+As ITU representatives at the nation’s leading graduate schools, Campus Partners work with their student peers to develop their technology business plans into ITU portfolio companies.
+By linking ITU’s Campus Partners nationally, a network, buoyed by diverse skill sets, provides a valuable resource in helping ITU portfolio companies succeed.
+Backed by PCG Ventures, the venture capital arm of Pacific Capital Group, the Beverly Hills merchant bank that established Global Crossing, ITU is uniquely poised to not only identify promising new portfolio companies, but to provide the financing and business infrastructure that will ensure the new company’s success.
 For more information, visit www.itu.com.

 - 30 -